niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 You can then add a `UI > Panel` object to the *canvas*, which will help our text stand out from the *Kill Wall*.
 It looks a little weird and pixelated- set the `Pixels Per Unit Multiplier` on the `Image` component to `5` and it will look correct.

 Now, to the *Panel*, add a `UI > Text - TextMeshPro`.
 You will need to do a series of things to get it to fit correctly within the *Panel*.

+???+ note "Text Mesh Pro"
     Note that the first time you add a `Text - TextMeshPro` object, you will get a pop up saying you need to import the essentials package, which must do to get a working font.
 You do not need to import the extras.

 1. In the top-left anchor box, hold `ALT+Shift` and click on the bottom-right option to set the element to stretch across the entire *Panel*.
 2. Check the `Auto-Size` property.